 - 1. Death in the immediate family

 - 2. Medical Appointment / Illness of student

 - 3. Court summons

 - 4. Hazardous weather conditions

 - 5. School related or approved work (3 College Visits)

 - 6. Observance of a religious holiday

 - 7. Lack of authorized transportation

 - 8. Suspension

 - 9. State emergency

-- 10. Other emergency; as determined by the Head of School
+- 10. Other emergency or set of circumstances, which, in the judgment of the Head of School or designee, constitutes a good and sufficient cause for absence from school.